cszy/ethereum-demos/README.md

 Install **TestRPC**, a Node-based Ethereum client (effectively a simulated blockchain).

+We'll do this directly through Node and Javascript for now, which will ensure that all core concepts are covered.
+In the next example, we'll move to something that is more abstracted and easier to use.

 `$ npm install -g ethereumjs-testrpc`

 Install **web3.js**, the Ethereum Javascript API.